 The procedure is as follows:

-1) The MnS Producer sends a HTTP POST to the MnS Consumer.
+1) The MnS Producer sends an HTTP POST request to the MnS Consumer.
 The URI identifies the notification sink.
-The notification content is included in the message body.
+The notification content shall be included in the message body.

 2) The MnS Consumer returns "204 No Content".
 The message body shall be empty.
 On failure, the appropriate error code shall be returned.
 The response message body may provide additional error information.

-This design pattern requires the MnS Producer (HTTP server) to contain a reduced feature HTTP client for sending HTTP POST requests, and vice versa, the MnS Consumer (HTTP client) to contain a reduced feature HTTP server for receiving HTTP POST requests and sending HTTP POST responses.
+This design pattern requires the MnS Producer (HTTP server) to contain a reduced feature HTTP client for sending HTTP POST requests and receiving HTTP POST responses, and vice versa, the MnS Consumer (HTTP client) to contain a reduced feature HTTP server for receiving HTTP POST requests and sending HTTP POST responses.

 5.5.5 Subscription retrieval

-The subscriber can retrieve the information about a specific subscription by sending aHTTP GET request to the URI returned by the server upon creation of this subscription.
-Information about all subscriptions of a subscriber can be read by invoking a HTTP GET on the parent subscription resource whilst instructing the server, using the query component, to return only the subscriptions related to the client invoking the request.
+The subscriber can retrieve the information about a specific subscription by invoking the HTTP GET method on the URI returned by the server upon creation of this subscription.
+Information about all subscriptions can be read by invoking the HTTP GET method on the subscriptions collection resource.